|►||Choosing A Career|

 3rd level Graduates are qualified for a wide range of occupations, and their education prepares them for roles involving specific skills, and for coordinating, supervising, managing, or training others.
 Examples include accountants, sales managers, computer programmers, teachers, chemists, environmental engineers, criminal investigators, and financial analysts.

-The course equips the student with knowledge, understanding and professional management skills necessary to be successful in this industry through the provision of a carefully designed and academically rigorous programme.
+Students are equipped with knowledge, understanding and professional management skills needed to be successful in the exciting and vibrant events industry.

 |To view the Leaving Certificate minimum entry requirements for this course, Click Here [Source: Qualifax]